miniscope/Miniscope-SAMD-Framework/README.md

 git config --global protocol.file.allow always
 ```
 4. In Solution Explorer (Microchip Studio), click "Show All Files".
-5. Right click on "Miniscope-SAMD-Framework" and select "Include in Project"
+5. Right click on ```MS_module``` and select "Include in Project"
 6. Add following to the include path (Project -> Properties -> Toolchain -> ARM/GNU C Compiler -> Directories) (configuration: All configurations)
 ```
 ../MS_module/include
 ```
-7. Add Build events (configuration: All configurations)
+7. Add pre-build eventBuild events (configuration: All configurations)

-- Pre-build event command line
 ```ps
 powershell.exe -ExecutionPolicy Bypass -NoProfile -NonInteractive -File "..\MS_module\script\MS_prebuild.ps1"
 ```

 ## Conditional compile flag
-Define in MS_definition.h
+- All mode/peripheral enable should be defined in MS_definitions.h
+    - Firmware mode: end by _MODE or _TESTMODE
+    - Peripheral mode  : end by _ENABLE or _DISABLE
+- Conditional compile should be flagged by _ENABLE or _DISABLE

 ### Mode flag
 - Select/define one of the modes using #define